piraeusdatastore/piraeus-operator/doc/host-setup.md

 FROM fedora:33

 # Packages needed for the DRBD build process.
-RUN yum install -y gcc make coccinelle koji cpio patch perl-interpreter diffutils kmod \
+RUN yum install -y gcc make coccinelle koji cpio patch perl-interpreter diffutils kmod elfutils-libelf-devel \
   && yum clean all

 # Our script from above